 Then they cover the compound in cabbage leaves or clean cloth, then place it in a tightly sealed Deg – cultural thick-walled cookware.
 The locals prefer to cook Damlama for up to 7 hours in its own juices, without any liquid addition.

-17. Kabob Pamir – Venison Or Yak Kebab
+17. Kabob Pamir – Venison or Yak Kebab

 Kebab is famous around the world as the term for skewered and grilled meat.
 Well, Tajikistan does own some outstanding Kebab dishes that you should try, even if you are or aren’t a fan of barbecue.